Roblox/creator-docs/content/en-us/scripting/scheduler.md

 `Library.task.defer()` takes a thread or function and defers it until the next [resumption cycle](https://devforum.roblox.com/t/beta-deferred-lua-event-handling) at which point it is resumed with the engine's scheduler.
 Additional arguments are passed to the thread or function resuming.

 You should typically use this when you want similar behavior to `Library.task.spawn()` but don't care about the thread running immediately.
-The following code sample illustrates how the `Global.LuaGlobals.print()` statement for `"A"` will defer until after the `Global.LuaGlobals.print()` statement for `"B"` executes:
+The following code sample illustrates how the `print()` statement for `"A"` will defer until after the `print()` statement for `"B"` executes:

 ```lua
 task.defer(print, "A")